JackPGreen/hazelcast-simulator/README.md

 ### Configuring parameters

-All the other properties are values passed directly to the test class and are usually used for adjusting parameters of the test such as number of entries being preloaded in the Map, size of the value etc. Each test class has its own set of options, so you have to look at the source code of the test class for the available parameters and their meaning.
+All the other properties are values passed directly to the test class and are usually used for adjusting parameters of the test, such as the number of entries being preloaded in the Map, size of the value etc. Each test class has its own set of options, so you have to look at the source code of the test class for the available parameters and their meaning.